2025 AAENP National Conference: EmergNP SpeakersSession Details will be added as we receive them. Please continue to check back.

 AbstractEuglycemic diabetic ketoacidosis (EDKA) is an uncommon but life-threatening process identified in patients with type 1 and 2 diabetes.
 The condition is characterized by normoglycemia in the setting of an anion gap, metabolic ketoacidosis.
 There are several risk factors for developing EDKA; however, increased risks are linked to SGLT2 inhibitor use, type 1 diabetes, and bariatric surgeries secondary to prolonged perioperative fasting.
 Learning Objectives

-Navigating the Storm: Mastering Acute Alcohol Withdrawal in the Emergency DepartmentSharon Rainer, PhD, APRN, ENP-BC, FNP-BC, PMHNP-BC - Assistant Professor, Thomas Jefferson University College of Nursing AbstractAcute alcohol withdrawal is a potentially life-threatening condition that requires prompt recognition and management to prevent severe complications such as seizures, delirium tremens (DTs), and cardiovascular instability.
+Navigating the Storm: Mastering Acute Alcohol Withdrawal in the Emergency DepartmentSharon Rainer, PhD, APRN, ENP-C, FNP-BC, PMHNP-BC - Assistant Professor and Program Director, Thomas Jefferson University Dr. Sharon R. Rainer, PhD, APRN, ENP-C, FNP-BC, PMHNP-BC, is a nurse practitioner, academic, and healthcare leader with over 30 years of experience in clinical practice, education, and research.
+She is a board-certified Emergency, Family, and Psychiatric Mental Health Nurse Practitioner and Assistant Professor at Thomas Jefferson University, where she directs the Emergency and Psychiatric Mental Health Nurse Practitioner Programs.
+Dr. Rainer has led initiatives in emergency and mental health care, including addressing the opioid crisis, and is a national speaker on geriatric care and vulnerable populations.
+A dedicated mentor and community advocate, she excels in fostering collaboration and advancing nursing practice.
+AbstractAcute alcohol withdrawal is a potentially life-threatening condition that requires prompt recognition and management to prevent severe complications such as seizures, delirium tremens (DTs), and cardiovascular instability.
 Effective management of acute alcohol withdrawal in the ED involves prompt identification, appropriate use of pharmacological and supportive treatments, and careful monitoring.
 Early intervention and proper follow-up are crucial for reducing complications and improving patient outcomes.
 Learning Objectives

 I Only Turned My Back for One Second!!
 Most Common Pediatric Toxicological Emergencies Seen TodayMichael Schill III, DNP, FNP-BC, ENP-C, CEN, CFRN, MICN - Lead EM APC, ApolloMD Dr. Schill is a Nurse Practitioner at a large urban medical center that operates one of the busiest Emergency Departments in the nation.
 He is the Lead Advanced Practice Clinician and contributed to developing an ongoing monthly educational program for all Advanced Practice Clinicians at the facility.
 With over 21 years of experience in Emergency Services, his journey began as an EMT, transitioned to an ER Nurse, and subsequently assumed responsibilities as a critical care transport nurse.
 Dr. Schill successfully completed the Rutgers University School of Nursing FNP in Emergency Care program started by the late Dr. Mary Kamienski.
 Dr. Schill remains committed to continuous learning and aims to impart knowledge for the success of others.